 Who is behind The A.V.
 Club?

-Assistant Deputy Managing Editor: Kelsey J. Waite, Email
+Deputy Managing Editor: Kelsey J. Waite, Email

 News Editor: Shannon Miller, Email